HiveDesk

 Payroll and Taxes in Saudi Arabia

-Employers are mandated to make several payroll deductions under Saudi law, primarily for social security purposes.
-These include:
+Employers are mandated to make several payroll deductions under Saudi law, primarily for social security (GOSI) purposes.

-Saudi Arabia imposes no income tax on personal income.
-Therefore, there is no need for monthly income tax deductions from salaries.
+Saudi Arabia imposes no income tax on personal employment income.
+Therefore, there are no monthly income tax deductions from salaries.
+VAT is charged at 15% on most goods and services.
+Corporate income tax of 20% applies to profits attributable to foreign ownership; Saudi/GCC-owned businesses pay Zakat (2.5% on net worth) instead.

 Statutory Leave Policies in Saudi Arabia